 Since we had to go buy a whole new switch, we decided on a pit stop at My Secret Deli and put in a lunch order on our way to Captain Sharks.
 It was busy enough there that we had time to go and come back.

-By the time we were done shopping our $18 Shrimp quesadilla with side of rice and mashed potatoes was ready.
-We were both so hungry that I did not stop to take food pics before we devoured it; Ang also got a $10 pork chop for dinner.
+By the time we were done shopping, our $18 Shrimp quesadilla with a side of rice and mashed potatoes was ready.
+We were both so hungry that I did not stop to take food pics before we devoured it; Angie also got a $10 pork chop for dinner.

 After lunch it was back to Dale’s shop, before he could put the new switch in he asked for a small favor.
-He needed us to convoy down to Georges Kitchen so he could deliver to red cart in the picture above back to it’s owners and have a ride back to his shop.
+He needed us to convoy down to George’s Kitchen so he could deliver the red cart in the picture above back to it’s owners, and have a ride back to his shop.
 When we got back it only took 5 minutes to put the new switch in and screw the dashboard back on.

 In my CD eating fungus in Belize and how to save your cart from salt post I mentioned finding a power washer if you are not into washing your own cart.
-That is one of the things Dale can do for you and your cart as well as a wide range of services listed on his sign below.
-If you need a golf cart mechanic you can call Dale at 628-5563, his shop is located just north of town on Deer Street in San Juan Area by Lupita’s Boutique.
+That is one of the things Dale can do for you and your cart, as well as a wide range of services listed on his sign below.
+If you need a golf cart mechanic you can call Dale at 628-5563.
+His shop is located just north of town on Deer Street in the San Juan subdivision by Lupita’s Boutique.

 Unable to shake my cracker craving, today it was me who got us to stop at Wine De Vine.
 While there I ended up impulse shopping for hard salami and Swiss cheese – sandwich night at the taco shack.
-Next we stopped at the Baker for good bread, Emily was there she is always so nice and friendly, as is her husband Ken.
+Next, we stopped at the Baker for bread, and Emily was there.
+She is always so nice and friendly, as is her husband Ken.

-One last stop we decided to celebrate a nice hot sunny day with lunch in cool air conditioned El Divino.
-Ang already having got cheap take out from Brianna’s on Back Street in town, just opted for a basket of fries.
-I ordered their $24 BZD London Broil served with mashed potatoes smothered with au jus and caramelized onions.
-It was totally was yummy and well worth the price – again I was too much of a hungry monkey to take a picture and inhaled my lunch.
-I will have to go back for a do-over and get a pic next time 🙂
+One last stop, we decided to celebrate a nice, hot sunny day with lunch in air conditioning at El Divino.
+Angie, already having got cheap take out from Brianna’s on Back Street in town, just opted for a basket of fries.
+I ordered their $24 BZD London Broil, served with mashed potatoes smothered with caramelized onions.
+It was delicious and well worth the price – again, I was too much of a hungry monkey to take a picture and inhaled my lunch.
+I will have to go back for a do-over and get a picture next time.